Superalgos/Superalgos/.github/ISSUE_TEMPLATE/bug_report.md

 ## Explain your issue

+### 1. Explain what the problem seems to be.

-1. Clearly explain what you wish to accomplish.
+### 2. Clearly explain what you wish to accomplish.

-2. Explain, step by step, what you've done to achieve the goal.
+### 3. Explain, step by step, what you've done to achieve the goal.
 The Team will follow these steps to reproduce the issue, so be precise.

-3. Explain what is the result you expect from your actions.
+### 4. Explain what is the result you expect from your actions.

-4. Explain what happens instead of the expected results.
+### 5. Explain what happens instead of the expected results.

-5. Explain what errors you have found on-screen, on the browser console application, or in the ```Log-Files``` folder.
+### 6. Explain what errors you have found on-screen, on the browser console application, or in the ```Log-Files``` folder.

 ## Attach a video reproducing the issue